PatchiG/doordash-sales-automation-project/README.md

 # DoorDash GTM Sales Intelligence System

-An end-to-end automated lead generation and sales intelligence platform built for DoorDash's Go-To-Market team.
+An end-to-end automated MVP lead generation and sales intelligence platform built for DoorDash's Go-To-Market team.
 The system discovers potential merchant partners via the Google Places API, scores and prioritizes leads using engineered features, and provides an AI-powered natural language search interface for the sales team.
+Currently this is the first version of the whole platform, and further changes and updates will be added based on the future scopr for the project.

 ## Table of Contents